spencer741/aspnetcore-antiCSRF-Middleware/README.md

 Start pulling!

-Note: when DBIO is necessary in code, just place a comment /*Custom Data Adapter call*/ or create a dumb variable for now.
+Note: when DBIO is necessary in code, just place a comment /*Custom Data Adapter call*/ or create a filler var for now.